ResNET FAQ

 Chromebooks and Android Devices (Tablets and Smartphones)

-For Chromebooks and Android after you have installed the Certificates, connect to the ResNET network using the following configuration.
+For Chromebooks and Android devices, to connect to the ResNET network use the following configuration.

 - EAP method: PEAP